nosratheno/clyell/_posts/2018/2018-11-13-fish-pan-fried-with-soy-sauce.md

 * Add oil to pan and heat on medium high.
 Throw in garlic, shallot whites and ginger.
 * Fry until fragrant and garlic starting to colour.
 * Remove garlic mix, and add fish to pan.
 Cook for 5 mins each side then remove to plate.
-* Add sauce, and garlic mix to the pan and stir for a few minutes.
+* Add sauce, and garlic mix to the pan and stir allowing to bubble for a couple of minutes.

 Serve fish with rice and veg, topping with sauce and green shallot garnish.